 Total jump duration = 3.22 s

-So the bus will rise through the air then fall through the air back to its original starting height in 3.22 s.
+So the bus will take 3.22 seconds to rise through the air first, then fall back to its original starting height.
 Now we can work out how far the bus will travel horizontally during this time:

 So in the (very unrealistic) case that the bus pitches upwards at 45 degrees and maintains all of its speed, it would theoretically be plausible for the bus to cross the gap and land on an equally high section of highway.